revoverflow/walker/README.md

 - `pointer`: A pointer to another structure.
 The pointer size is determined by the architecture of the current machine (maybe this should be configurable in the future).
 - *More types will be added in the future...*

-The following criteria are supported:
+The following criterias are supported:
 - **Numeric fields**
   - `eq`: The field must be equal to the given value
   - `neq`: The field must not be equal to the given value